openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/state_management/cj-macro-prop.md

     Property assignments within array items can be observed.

     ```cangjie
-    // Nested property assignments can be observed
+    // Nested property assignment can be observed
     this.title[0].value = 6
     ```

-    When the \@Prop-decorated object is an ObservedArrayList\<Model\> type array, adding and removing array items can be observed.
+    When \@Prop decorates an ObservedArrayList\<Model> type array, adding and removing array items can be observed.

     Removing array items can be observed.